Trumpero/Smart-Contract-Review-Public-Reports/private/tapioca-dao_2024_05_15.md

 **Low** - has too many or too unlikely assumptions or requires a significant stake by the attacker with little or no incentive.

 # Audit scope
+The [Tapioca-bar](https://github.com/Tapioca-DAO/Tapioca-bar) repository was audited at commit [71558e5a830a194c72ef4a9ef10a0f0997a3851e](https://github.com/Tapioca-DAO/Tapioca-bar/tree/71558e5a830a194c72ef4a9ef10a0f0997a3851e/contracts)

+The following contracts were in scope:
+* contracts/libraries/*
+* contracts/markets/*
+* contracts/usdo/*
+* contracts/Penrose.sol

 # Findings Summary
 | ID           | Title                                                                                                                                                        | Severity | Status  |